vmarchaud/jsdoc-http-plugin/README.md

 # This is a fork

-This project is a fork from https://github.com/bvanderlaan/jsdoc-route-plugin Currently, bvanderlaan doesn't seems to be available to maintain the project so i'll continue here.
+This project is a fork of https://github.com/bvanderlaan/jsdoc-route-plugin Currently, bvanderlaan doesn't seems to be available to maintain the project so i'll continue here.

 # JsDoc HTTP Plugin